 Dewi (02:39.974)

-and not very user friendly and that most of the time they were like, it was like, yeah, the engineers just thought of something and then they just coded it and you just as a user had to try to find your way into their mind.
+And that most of the time they were like, it was like, yeah, the engineers just thought of something and then they just coded it and you just as a user had to try to find your way into their mind.
 And so at a certain point, yeah, a lot of things came together.
-I did in evening school, a bachelor in graphical design.
+I did in evening school, a bachelor in graphical design to understand better how you would design things and how you make things better from a user perspective.
+And he got more questions also about building applications for iPads and for phones as a consultant.

-who are also like having a small company where they were also searching for new projects.
+And so at a certain point, we met two developers who also liked having a small company where they were also searching for new projects.
 And they will work with them together on a big project for a pharmaceutical company to make an application for them.
 And actually from that point, yeah, their flow pilot originated because yeah, all the interests of all the different people came together and also the market demanded for more mobile applications.

-And so our first baseline was immediately that we need a mobile application is not a mobile strategy because wanting just like a computer program to be in or to, yeah, just to have it just for the mere sake of being able to say that you have a mobile application was not something that we confined in.
+And so our first baseline was immediately that we needed a mobile application is not a mobile strategy because wanting just like a computer program to be in or to, yeah, just to have it just for the mere sake of being able to say that you have a mobile application was not something that we confined in.

 Dewi (04:56.006)